qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_table_styling.rst

 As you can see: only minor changes to the existing appearances.
 And that's also the hint for your customizations: start with the existing appearances and only modify single properties by overwriting or adding them.

-Here's a litte example with an editable textfield with ``orange`` background color:
+Here's a little example with an editable textfield with ``orange`` background color:

 |table_editable_cells.png|